alan-turing-institute/bias-in-AI-course/Milestone4_Mitigating-Algorithm-Bias-and-Discrimination-in-Supervised-Learning/notebooks/README.md

 - [Practice Notebook 3: Post-processing technique: Equalised Odds Post-processing](https://colab.research.google.com/drive/1hkLxC3HS9O8baIyoi7FF4eLgj1_kq42G?usp=sharing) <br>
   The Equalised Odds Post-Processing approach flips predictions until a desired error rate distribution between the protected group and the rest of the sample is achieved.
 This notebook gives you the opportunity to implement it using AIF360.

+**Practice Instructions:** <br>
+You can chose to download the notebooks on your machine and use them with Jupyter, or open them directly through Google Colab by clicking on the links above.

+If the latter:

+Make sure you copy them in your own Google Drive as the original files are not editable.
+If you use the notebooks locally:

+The data can be downloaded here: https://docs.google.com/uc?export=download&id=1-Wd1evAoDs4YsjRLfC-ifarmQL-Ozg3R.
+Make sure to save the data in the same folder as the notebooks.